gkjohnson/three-mesh-bvh/README.md

 An accelerated raycast function with the same signature as `THREE.Mesh.raycast`.
 Uses the BVH for raycasting if it's available otherwise it falls back to the built-in approach.

-If the raycaster object being used has member `firstHitOnly` set to `true` then the faster, first raycast hit function will be used.
+If the raycaster object being used has a property `firstHitOnly` set to `true`, then the raycasting will terminate as soon as it finds the closest intersection to the ray's origin and return only that intersection.
+This is typically several times faster than searching for all intersections.

 ```js
 THREE.Mesh.prototype.raycast = acceleratedRaycast;